 We conclude this section by observing that, in practice, bw(s) is costly to be computed so that its implementations divide the input text into blocks and then apply the transform block-wise.
 This is the reason why these compressors are called block-wise compressors.
-Likewise dictionary-based compressors, the size of the block impacts onto the trade-off compression ratio versus compression speed; but, unlike dictionary-based compressors, this impacts unfavorably also onto the decompression speed which is slowed down when working on larger and larger blocks.
-Anyway, the current implementation of bzip2 allows to specify the size of the block at compression time with the parameter $-1, \ldots, -9$ , that actually indicate a block of size 100Kb, ..., 900Kb.
+Likewise dictionary-based compressors, the size of the block impacts onto the trade-off compression ratio versus compression speed; but, unlike dictionary-based compressors, this impacts unfavorably also onto the decompresspeed; but, unlike dictionary-based compressors, this impacts unfavorably also onto the decompression speed which is slowed down when working on larger and larger blocks.
+Anyway, the current implementation of bzip2 allows to specify the size of the block at compression time with the parameter -1, ..., -9, that actually indicate a block of size 100Kb, ..., 900Kb.

-14.4 On compression boosting∞
+14.4 On compression boosting $\infty$